Mauna Kea: Summit observatories

-Sunset over four telescopes of the Mauna Kea Observatories.
+Sunset over four telescopes of the Maunakea Observatories.
 From left to right: the Subaru Telescope, the twin Keck I and II telescopes, and the NASA Infrared Telescope Facility.

 Mauna Kea's summit is one of the best sites in the world for astronomical observation due to favorable observing conditions.
 The arid conditions are important for submillimeter and infrared astronomy for this region of the electromagnetic spectrum.
 The summit is above the inversion layer, keeping most cloud cover below the summit and ensuring the air on the summit is dry, and free of atmospheric pollution.
 The summit atmosphere is exceptionally stable, lacking turbulence for some of the world's best astronomical seeing.
 The very dark skies resulting from Mauna Kea's distance from city lights are preserved by legislation that minimizes light pollution from the surrounding area; the darkness level allows the observation of faint astronomical objects.
 These factors historically made Mauna Kea an excellent spot for stargazing.

 In the early 1960s, the Hawaiʻi Island Chamber of Commerce encouraged astronomical development of Mauna Kea, as economic stimulus; this coincided with University of Arizona astronomer Gerard Kuiper's search for sites to use newly improved detectors of infrared light.
 Site testing by Kuiper's assistant Alika Herring in 1964 confirmed the summit's outstanding suitability.
 An intense three-way competition for NASA funds to construct a large telescope began between Kuiper, Harvard University, and the University of Hawaiʻi (UH), which only had experience in solar astronomy.
 This culminated in funds being awarded to the "upstart" UH proposal.
 UH rebuilt its small astronomy department into a new Institute for Astronomy, and in 1968 the Hawaiʻi Department of Land and Natural Resources gave it a 65-year lease for all land within a 4 km radius of its telescope, essentially that above 11500 ft.
 On its completion in 1970, the UH 88 in was the seventh largest optical/infrared telescope in the world.